 Blu Age modernizes your existing PowerBuilder applications preserving all of the special features of PowerBuilder while updating the technology.
 The result is Java or .NET Core applications with all the functionality and benefits of your existing PowerBuilder applications but none of the sustainability risks.

 The information in this blog will be discussed in more detail during the upcoming webinar, “Turn your PowerBuilder applications into modern web-based applications with Blu Age!”
 The webinar is scheduled for November 29th at 11:00 am Eastern.

-To learn more, sign up for the webinar or feel free to reach out at email@example.com.
+To learn more, sign up for the webinar or feel free to contact us.